+'''

-''' $ conan package [-h] [-bf BUILD_FOLDER] [-if INSTALL_FOLDER]
+$ conan package [-h] [-bf BUILD_FOLDER] [-if INSTALL_FOLDER]

 [-pf PACKAGE_FOLDER] [-sf SOURCE_FOLDER]

+path

-path '''
+'''

 Calls your local conanfile.py 'package()' method.

-This command works in the user space and it will copy artifacts from the -build-folder and -source- folder to the -package-folder one.
-It won't create a new package in the local cache, if you want to do it, use 'conan create' or 'conan export- pkg' after a 'conan build' command.
+This command works in the user space and it will copy artifacts from the -build-folder and -source-folder folder to the -package-folder one.
+It won't create a new package in the local cache, if you want to do it, use 'conan create' or 'conan export-pkg' after a 'conan build' command.

-path Path to a folder containing a conanfile.py or to a recipe file e.g., my_folder/conanfile.py optional arguments:

--h, --help show this help message and exit -bf BUILD_FOLDER, --build-folder BUILD_FOLDER

-Directory for the build process.
-Defaulted to the '''

-'''

-current directory.
-A relative path to current

-directory can also be specified

--if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Directory containing the conaninfo.txt and conanbuildinfo.txt files (from previous 'conan install').
-Defaulted to --build-folder

--pf PACKAGE_FOLDER, --package-folder PACKAGE_FOLDER folder to install the package.
+''' -bf BUILD_FOLDER, --build-folder BUILD_FOLDER Directory for the build process.
+Defaulted to the current directory.
+A relative path to current directory can also be specified -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Directory containing the conaninfo.txt and conanbuildinfo.txt files (from previous 'conan install').
+Defaulted to --build-folder -pf PACKAGE_FOLDER, --package-folder PACKAGE_FOLDER folder to install the package.
 Defaulted to the '{build_folder}/package' folder.
 A relative path can be specified (relative to the current directory).
-Also an absolute path is allowed.

--sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER Directory containing the sources.
+Also an absolute path is allowed. -sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER Directory containing the sources.
 Defaulted to the conanfile's directory.
 A relative path to current directory can also be specified '''